 The term "national defense" has been broadly construed by the U.S. Supreme Court as a "generic concept of broad connotations, referring to the military and naval establishments and the related activities of national preparedness."
-106 However, not all defense-related information counts as NDI.
-It must be "directly and reasonably" connected with the U.S. national defense 107 and be "closely held," meaning not available to members of the public at the time of the alleged retention.
-108 Further, some courts have said that to qualify under this provision, disclosure of the document or its information must pose a potential threat to U.S. national security.
-109
+However, not all defense-related information counts as NDI.
+It must be "directly and reasonably" connected with the U.S. national defense 119 and be "closely held," meaning not available to members of the public at the time of the alleged

-C.M.R.
+117 See, e.g., United States v.
+Lee, 589 F.2d 980, 990 (9th Cir.
+1979) ("Lee wanted to challenge the propriety of the classification ...
+We find that such an inquiry was totally irrelevant to the issues of this case and of no help to the jury.
+Under the espionage statutes charged in the indictment, Lee was found guilty of gathering and transmitting documents which relate to the 'national defense.'
+There is no requirement in these statutes that the documents be properly marked 'Top Secret' or for that matter that they be marked secret at all."); United States v.
+Safford, 40 C.M.R.
 528 (A.B.R.
 1969), rev'd on other grounds, 41 C.M.R.
 33 (C.M.A.
 1969) ("[A]ppellant in essence urges that this Board adopt a principle to the effect that information and documents involved in prosecutions in military courts under the Espionage Act (18 USC 793) must be of the type requiring classification under security criteria. ...
 [W]e find the answer crystal clear; the meaning of 'national defense' for Espionage Act prosecutions is of much greater breadth than the severely restricted connotation appellant would have us adopt."); United States v.
 Chung, 659 F.3d 815 (9th Cir.
 2011).
 Cf. United States v.
 Rosen, 445 F. Supp.
 2d 602, 623 (E.D.Va 2006) ("[A]lthough evidence that the information was classified is neither strictly necessary nor always sufficient to obtain a prosecution under § 793, the classification of the information by the executive branch is highly probative of whether the information at issue is 'information relating to the national defense' and whether the person to whom they disclosed the information was 'entitled to receive' the information.").